Russia and North Korea sign partnership deal that appears to be the strongest since the Cold War

 Later, Putin and Kim attended a concert featuring marching soldiers, weapons-throwing, dancing and patriotic songs.
 Putin clapped and spoke to Kim through a translator, saying something that made both laugh.

+Putin also visited the Сhurch of the Life-Giving Trinity in Pyongyang and gave a Trinity icon to the Orthodox Church.

-At a dinner before Putin’s scheduled departure for Vietnam, he cited a proverb that said “a close neighbor is better than a distant relative,” while Kim toasted the “immortality of the invincible DPRK-Russia relations that are the envy of the world.”
+At a dinner before he left for Vietnam, Putin cited a proverb that said “a close neighbor is better than a distant relative,” while Kim toasted the “immortality of the invincible DPRK-Russia relations that are the envy of the world.”

 Earlier, Putin said the partnership included cooperation in political, trade, investment, cultural and humanitarian fields, in addition to security.
 He added that Russia would not rule out developing military-technical cooperation with North Korea.